BSI-Bund/MADCAT_v2/README.md

  # 4. FAQ's

-If you encounter e.g. libc-releated errors in your cross compiling evironment, see ./documentation/in_case_of_linking_problems.md
+- If you encounter e.g. libc-releated errors in your cross compiling evironment, see ./documentation/in_case_of_linking_problems.md
+- An update is work in progress

  # 5. Links & Licenses